talkingstick/repo/README.md

 Hello - We would like to invite you to test the Talking Stick App!
 The app moderates conversation between users.

-You can access the app at the following link: https://dl.dropboxusercontent.com/u/51209953/TalkingStick/index.html

 Once you have the app up, we would like you and a friend to run the following scenarios:

 Scenario 1